Marc Haefele Commentator, Off-Ramp

-Marc Haefele is a commentator on KPCC's Off Ramp.
+Marc Haefele is an arts, politics, and literature commentator for KPCC's Off Ramp.

 He cohosted the KPFK weekday morning drive time show in 1999-2000, and for the subsequent decade was city hall commentator for KPCC.